Find information about federal and state financial incentives for hydrogen fuel cell projects.

 A number of states offer incentives for the installation of fuel cells and hydrogen energy systems.

-To determine what's available in a given state, visit the Incentives and Laws section of the Alternative Fuels and Advanced Vehicles Data Center or the Database of State Incentives for Renewables and Efficiency.
+To determine what's available in a given state, visit the Laws and Incentives section of the Alternative Fuels Data Center or the Database of State Incentives for Renewables and Efficiency.